Research Relations Fund Further Instructions

 The committee will not consider proposals that do not meet the above requirements, or appeals for the reconsideration of non-funded proposals.
 However, previously unsuccessful applicants are encouraged to resubmit their proposals in the next round of competition if they have strengthened their proposals.
 Proposals must include the following items:

-- Completed Application Form (Word) signed by the applicant, the department chair, and the dean/director
+- Completed Application Form (Word document) signed by the applicant, the department chair, and the dean/director

-- Completed Budget Spreadsheet (Excel) along with detail travel itinerary if travel is requested.
+- Completed Budget Spreadsheet (Excel document) along with detail travel itinerary if travel is requested.

 - Narrative statement (no more than three double-spaced pages).